stass/libsegfault/README.md

 % env SEGFAULT_SIGNALS="SEGV ILL" LD_PRELOAD=/path/to/libsegfault.so ./app
 ```

-To intercept all signals, user
+To intercept all signals, use:
 ```shell
 % env SEGFAULT_SIGNALS=all LD_PRELOAD=/path/to/libsegfault.so ./app
 ```